-Introduction
+1. Introduction

-The School is an independent school which educates girls and boys aged 2 to 18 years.
+1.1.
+Radnor House Sevenoaks (the School) is an independent School which educates girls and boys aged 2 to 18 years.
 The School welcomes staff, workers, volunteers, pupils, parents, applicants and Directors from all different social and economic backgrounds, ethnicities and linguistic, religious and cultural traditions.